Jim McGovern (American politician)

 Born and raised in Worcester, McGovern attended Worcester Academy.
-While in college he worked as a congressional intern and then aide to U.S. Senator George McGovern (to whom he is not related), a two-time presidential candidate for whom he campaigned.
+While in college he worked as a congressional intern and then aide to U.S. Senator George McGovern (no relation), a two-time presidential candidate for whom he campaigned.
 From 1981 to 1996 he was a senior staff member for U.S. Representative Joe Moakley.
 McGovern first ran for Congress in 1994, losing the Democratic primary.
 He ran again in 1996, defeating Republican incumbent Peter Blute.
-He has been reelected every two years since without serious difficulty.

 As chairman of the board of the Congressional Hunger Center, McGovern is known as a leading voice on ending hunger and food insecurity both in the United States and globally.
 He was a key architect of the McGovern-Dole International Food for Education and Child Nutrition Program.
 For his work he has earned a 2016 James Beard Leadership Award from the James Beard Foundation and a 2008 McGovern-Dole Leadership Award from the World Food Program USA.

 Another focus of McGovern's career has been international human rights, which he has advocated for in countries such as El Salvador, Sudan, Colombia, and the region of Tibet.
 He is a member of the Congressional Progressive Caucus and has been ranked as one of Congress's most liberal members.

 Early life, education, and career

 James Patrick McGovern was born in Worcester, Massachusetts, on November 20, 1959.
 He grew up in Worcester, where his mother, Mindy, was a dance instructor and his father, Walter, owned a liquor store.
 In junior high school, he first became involved in politics by campaigning for Democratic U.S. Senator George McGovern (to whom he is not related) in his unsuccessful 1972 presidential bid.
 After graduating from Worcester Academy, he moved to Washington, D.C., where from 1977 to 1980 he worked as an aide to George McGovern.

-Jim McGovern attended American University, where he received a Bachelor of Arts in history in 1981 and a Master of Public Administration in 1984.
+Jim McGovern attended American University, where he received a Bachelor of Arts degree in history in 1981 and a Master of Public Administration in 1984.
 He also served as director of the Kennedy Political Union, American University's student-run speakers bureau.
 George McGovern ran for president again in 1984, and Jim McGovern was the state coordinator of his Massachusetts campaign branch, and made his nominating speech at the 1984 Democratic National Convention.

 In 1981, Jim McGovern joined the Capitol Hill staff of U.S. Representative Joe Moakley.
 In 1990, Moakley appointed him to lead a House task force investigating the 1989 murder of six Jesuit priests and two women in El Salvador by the Atlácatl Battalion, working with Salvadoran activist Leonel Gómez Vides.
 He later advocated cutting off U.S. funding for the U.S. Army School of the Americas, where several of the military members had been trained.